PingerSurprise/VrcLovenseConnect/README.md

 # VRCLovenseConnect
 VRCLovenseConnect is a .NET implementation of the Lovense Connect API and Buttplug.io to synchronize **any connected toy** with an avatar through OSC messages.

-# NEW!
-Prefabs for an easy DPS-compatible setup available [here](https://github.com/PingerSurprise/VrcLovenseConnect/releases/download/v0.4.5-beta/VRCLC_Prefabs.unitypackage)!
+# Quick start (DPS required)
+- Download the program and the Unity package [here](https://github.com/PingerSurprise/VrcLovenseConnect/releases/download/v0.4.5-beta/VRCLC_Prefabs.unitypackage).
+- Open your Unity project, import the Unity package.
+- In the Raliv DPS folder, there should be new prefabs available.
+- Drag and drop both VRCLC_Penetrator prefabs in your penetrator object.
+You can add as much tags as you want in the Receiver object.
-Just drop both VRCLC_Penetrator prefabs in your penetrator object, and both VRCLC_Orifice prefabs in your orifice object(s), adjust the radius to your penetrator's length and your avatar is ready!
-More details in the DPS section.
+- Drag and drop both VRCLC_Orifice prefabs in all your orifice objects that you want to sync your toy with.
+You can add as much tags as you want in the Receiver objects.
+- For orifices that should activate only other people's toys, drag and drop VRCLC_Orifice_Sender prefab in the according orifice objects.
+- Adjust the radius in the VRCLC_Penetrator_Receiver to your penetrator's length (found either in the DPS material or with the Z position of the Tip light object).
+- Your avatar is ready!
+Time to upload it.
+- Pair your toy with your PC through Bluetooth (refer to its manual to know how to pair it).
+- Get in VR and load your avatar
+- Run the program, it should automatically detect your toy.
+If not, make sure your firewall doesn't block port 9000 and 9001 (the default ports for OSC).
+- You're done, have fun!

+## Requirements
+A bluetooth dongle connected to your PC **OR** Lovense Connect for Android or iOS (the PC version requires a specific Lovense Bluetooth dongle).

 ## What does it do exactly?
-With the power of **OSC**, your avatar sends values between 0.0 and 1.0 to this program through UDP.
-This value is converted and transferred to either a Buttplug.io compatible toy through Bluetooth, or to a phone with the Lovense Connect app within the same network through HTTP, which will transfer commands to each connected toys.
+With the power of **OSC**, your avatar sends values between 0 and 1 to this program.
+This value is converted and transferred to either a Buttplug.io compatible toy through Bluetooth, or to a phone with the Lovense Connect app within the same network, which will transfer commands to each connected toys.

 It has been tested to be **accurate**, **lightweight** and **fast**.
-OSC is so fast indeed that I had to set a limit of processed messages to have less delay.
+OSC itself is so fast indeed that I had to set a limit of processed messages.

-## Requirements
-- A bluetooth dongle connected to your PC **OR** Lovense Connect for Android or iOS (the PC version requires a specific Lovense Bluetooth dongle).

 # Toy Setup
 There are currently two protocols available for VRCLovenseConnect: "Lovense" and "Buttplug".